 - Bliss Spa – 20% off select treatments

-- Many gyms, including Crunch, Equinox, and SoulCycle – Preferred rates
+- Many gyms, including Crunch, Equinox, CorePower Yoga, and Pure Yoga – Preferred rates

 Most of them are for online shopping at upscale clothing stores.
-But there’s also gyms, spas, flower shops, coffee, and lots more (68 lifestyle benefits currently).
+But there’s also gyms, spas, flower shops, and lots more.

-I’ve used them here and there (like Dollar Shave Club and a gym membership).
+I’ve used them here and there (like Mr Porter and an Equinox gym membership).
 And the free magazines were handy to toss in a bag to read during a flight or layover.

 Everything here is a “nice to have” – not crucial, but a fun extra.
 And again, it adds up if you shop often at a few of the merchants.